wmcadigital/wmn-design-system/src/www/pages/components/date-input/index.njk.md

 {{
  wmndsInsetText ({
-      contentHTML: "If you are looking for how to format the date within content i.e. \"4 June 2017\", check the <a href=\"/styles/a-to-z-content-style-guide/#dates\" class=\"wmnds-link\">dates section within the A-Z content style guide</a>."
+      contentHTML: "If you are looking for how to format the date within content i.e. \"4 June 2017\", check the <a href=\"/styles/a-to-z-content-style-guide/#dates\" class=\"wmnds-link\">dates section within the A to Z content style guide</a>."
   })
 }}